ML-Paper/meta-learning-priors/README.md

 - NumPy and Matplotlib

+## Data
+All data sets (except ImageNet) are downloaded automatically.
+Specify the main data path in the file 'Data_Path.py'.
+For ImageNet see Utils/Resize_ImageNet.py

 ## Reproducing experiments in the paper:

-* Stochsastic_Meta_Learning/main_Meta_Bayes.py             - Learns a prior from the obsereved (meta-training) tasks and use it to learn new (meta-test) tasks.
+* PriorMetaLearning/run_MPB_*.py   - Learns a prior from the obsereved (meta-training) tasks and use it to learn new (meta-test) tasks.
 * Toy_Examples/Toy_Main.py -  Toy example of 2D  estimation.

-* Single_Task/main_TwoTaskTransfer_PermuteLabels - runs alternative tranfer methods between two tasks in the permuted-labels experiment.
+* Single_Task/main_TwoTaskTransfer_PermuteLabels and  Single_Task/main_TwoTaskTransfer_PermutePixels.py -
+run alternative tranfer methods.

-* Stochsastic_Meta_Learning/Analyze_Prior.py - Analysis of the weight uncertainty ine each layer of the learned prior (run after creating a prior with main_Meta_Bayes.py)
+* PriorMetaLearning/Analyze_Prior.py - Analysis of the weight uncertainty ine each layer of the learned prior (run after creating a prior with main_Meta_Bayes.py)

-* MAML/run_MAML_PermuteLabels.py - runs MAML algorithm in the permuted-labels experiment.

 ## Other experiments: